 Long flights can be particularly grueling, and it’s good to come physically and mentally prepared.
 A bit of planning ahead can save you plenty of hassle and help you go through the whole experience as painlessly as possible.

 Mia Taylor is a fashion and beauty enthusiast from Sydney and writer for www.highstylife.com.
 She loves writing about her life experiences.
-Travelling and enjoying other cultures and their food with her husband is a big part of her life.
-She is always on the lookout for new trends in fashion and beauty, and considers herself an expert when it comes to lifestyle tips.
+Traveling and enjoying other cultures and their food with her husband is a big part of her life.
+She is always on the lookout for new trends in fashion and beauty and considers herself an expert when it comes to lifestyle tips.